mrz1277/ujet-doc/README.md

 #Initial setup on the web (for both of iOS and Android)
-When a user schedules call, UJET will send a notification to the mobile phone at the scheduled time.
+When a user schedules a call, UJET will send a notification to the mobile phone at the scheduled time.
 To enable the notification, you should open an API for notification and register your hosting app information.
 Please visit [setup page](http://staging.ujet.co/#/manager/company) and update the following information:
 * API URL
 * app_id, secret_key
 * access_token(oauth) or username